blasvinas/unity/Block Game/README.md

 If need to add a collider to an object, if you do not want other object to pass through.
 Click on Add Component, look for collider and select the one more appropriated for the shape of the object for example Circle Collider 2D.

 If you need to make the object to bounce, you need to create a material and add it to the object.
 To create the material go to Project windows, right click, create, Physics Material 2D.
 Set the Bounciness property to a value between 0 and 1.
 The high the value the higher the bounce.
+Also, you can set the Friction property to 0, this will make the object to lose less speed when it collides with other objects.

 Once the material has been created, added it to the Material property of the Rigidbody component of the object.